lapplislazuli/Solaris/README.md

 If you are not a developer and searching for a valid config, either see the repository here or open the Solaris.jar.
 It has a config.json in it's root.

+### Debugging

+*Sidenote*: If you want to test some parts of your program, not the total running program, consider just adding debug points into unit tests.
+The following is for running the full application in debugging.

+Debugging the javafx application is a bit more complex.
+Not too much tho.
+Run the program from console using

+`mvn javafx:run@debug`

+This will tell you that there is a debug port on 8000.

+Now you need to attach a remote Java Program in your IDE, for eclipse go:

+`Debug :bug: -> DebugConfigurations -> Remote Java Application`

+Choose a nice name (such as SolarisRemoteDebug), select Solaris as the Project and keep the Port 8000.
+The logger output will be on the initial console, while the debugging runs normal.

+Optionally, if you have added JavaFx properly in your system path, you can just click on `logic.program` *run as - debug*.

 ### Special Remarks

 Currently when "running" you need another config.json in your root directory of the project.